-Hydroxycut is a very well known weight loss product that is available over the counter and that is sold in drug stores, health stores, and online in many different countries around the world.
+Hydroxycut is a very well-known weight loss supplement that is available over the counter and that is sold in drug stores, health stores, and online in many different countries around the world.

 and dangerous side effects were associated with these pills .
 Following numerous reports of liver problems and one death, this product was taken down from the market by the FDA, with an extensive recall.

 At the same time, the manufacturer voluntarily took down a number of its other formulations that had similar ingredients, despite the fact that they were not a part of the official FDA recall.
 After taking a step back to reformulate and come up with a new product, a brand new version of Hydroxycut was released and is now widely available once more.

 The reason is that the official site recommends that users assess their individual tolerance to the product by taking one “Rapid Release Caplet” three times per day for the first three days.
 This is the lowest possible dose and will be doubled from the fourth day onward.

-This risk of side effects and the fact that the user will need to take six pills per day – running the cost of the product’s use up very quickly – it is hard to think that this would be the best option for most people.
+This risk of side effects and the fact that the user will need to take six pills per day – running the cost of the product’s use up very quickly – it is hard to think that Hydroxycut would be the best option for most people.

 Hydroxycut continues to exist, but has changed since the above review was created.
 It appears as though the company has cleaned up its act over the last decade and is more transparent about the ingredients within the formulas of the diet pills it sells.

 For instance, at the time of this update, the official site provided the supplement facts for all the OTC weight loss pills it sells as well as usage directions, and information about how the formulas works.
 In regard to studies, the company no longer focuses on providing research for its products, but on the ingredients that have been used, such as for C. canephora robusta, for which it provides a link to legitimate research.